doselect/docs.doselect.com/source/includes/_test_api.md

-public_access_password | string     | This will be the password if any, for accessing the test on the `public_access_url` start_time             | string     | This will contain the start time of the test in a date time string end_time               | string     | This will contain the end time of the test in a date time string tags                   | list       |
+public_access_password | string     | This will be the password if any, for accessing the test on the `public_access_url` start_time             | string     | This will contain the start time of the test in a date time string end_time               | string     | This will contain the end time of the test in a date time string redirection_url        | string     | After the test, the user will be redirected to this URL tags                   | list       |
 sections               | list       | This will contain a list of dictionaries with information about each section of the test settings               | dictionary |